Mapping class groups of $h$-cobordant manifolds: Introduction

 \subsection{Acknowledgements}

-The author is immensely grateful to his Ph.D. supervisor Prof. Oscar Randal-Williams for suggesting this problem and for the many illuminating discussions that have benefited this work.
-The author would also like to thank the EPSRC for supporting him with a Ph.D.
-Studentship, grant no. 2597647.
+The author is immensely grateful to his Ph.D. supervisor, Oscar Randal-Williams, for suggesting this problem and for many illuminating discussions that have greatly benefited this work.
+He would also like to thank Connor Malin for originally raising the question in \cite{MathOverflowHCob}, the anonymous referee for valuable feedback and corrections, John Nicholson for making him aware of \cite{Zhang2019}, and Sander Kupers, Robin Stoll and Henry Wilton for further helpful comments.
+The author was supported by an EPSRC Ph.D.
+Studentship (grant no. 2597647).